-- Gardasil also requires three shots over a six-month time period.
+Gardasil is the name of the HPV vaccine available in the US.
+It requires three shots over a six-month time period.
 Gardasil also protects against the two types of HPV that most commonly cause genital warts.

 The vaccines do not treat existing HPV infection, but they may prevent it.
 For best results, they should be given before the individual becomes sexually active.

 The HPV vaccine is recommended for routine vaccination at age 11 or 12 years.
 (Vaccination can be started at age 9.)
 Vaccination for everyone through age 26 years is recommended if not adequately vaccinated previously.
 HPV vaccination is given as a series of either two or three doses, depending on age at initial vaccination.